 You can get this font for free as an Adobe CC member, which grants you access to a wide variety of other fonts as well.
 Brandon Grotesque is under “assets” on your Adobe CC tab.
 (Hat tip to my wonderful co-worker, Behnaz, for introducing me to this!)

-2. Museo Sansmuseo-font
+2. Museo Sans

 Another beautiful geometric sans-serif font is Museo Sans.
 It’s used by a lot of websites these days.
 Paired with a serif font it makes a beautiful reading experience.
 Some great examples are All Saints Wine and Fast Company.
 You can get free access to this one through Adobe CC as well.

-3. Ralewayraleway-font
+3. Raleway

 Raleway is an elegant Google font initially designed in one weight, but later got expanded to nine weight families.
 It’s another font inspired by the geometric sans-serif style.
 I love using this font in different web designs because it has so much personality.
 It goes well with sans-serif as well.
 You can download it for free here.
 Also, photographer Geordy Pearson uses it on his portfolio site.

-4. Playfair Displayplayfair-final
+4. Playfair Display

 As the name suggests, this serif font is good for titles and headlines.
 Although it’s trendy to use sans-serif fonts on the web, serif and sans-serif fonts combined make a beautiful and tasty visual experience.
 Playfair is a modern Google font that’s easily paired with sans-serif fonts like Raleway, Roboto, and many more.